Residential Schools: Books for Children

 Learning the truth is an important first step for all Canadians toward healing our community.
-We hope to honour all residential school victims, survivors, and their families through this work.
+We hope to honour all those who attended residential schools and their families through this work.

 69. We call upon Library and Archives Canada to: